Breadleaf/lines-cli/README.md

 # lines (cli tool)

+`lines` is a tool that I created to tell me the line count of files in my projects as specified by the glob patterns. running it from the root of a project will recurse into the sub-directories, and find all files.
+I didn't write any of the hard parts of this tool, I am basically just automating the cli commands `find`, `xargs`, and `wc`.

 ## requirements

 - C compiler in your path that is called when `gcc` is typed
 - GNU make
 - `clang-format` if you want to format the code after making changes
+- coreutils
+- find
+- xargs

 ## install